jaredpar/jaredpar.github.io/_posts/2008-03-31-missing-api-list-of-t-binaryinsert.md

 layout: post
 ---
-One API that seems to be missing from [List(Of T)](http://msdn2.microsoft.com /en-us/library/6sh2ey19.aspx) is a BinaryInsert method.??
+One API that seems to be missing from [List(Of T)](http://msdn2.microsoft.com /en-us/library/6sh2ey19.aspx) is a BinaryInsert method.
 Especially since there is already a [BinarySearch](http://msdn2.microsoft.com/en- us/library/3f90y839.aspx) method.

 Binary insert is a method for inserting a value into an already sorted list.
-Since the list is already sorted we can do a binary search to find the appropriate place to insert.??
+Since the list is already sorted we can do a binary search to find the appropriate place to insert.
 The insert keeps the list sorted so the cost of a binary insert is just the cost of the search which is O(Log(N)).

-An alternative method for keeping a sorted list sorted is to insert and then resort.??
-Most sorting algorithms have a cost of O(N*Log(N)).??
+An alternative method for keeping a sorted list sorted is to insert and then resort.
+Most sorting algorithms have a cost of O(N*Log(N)).
 In other words it's N times more expensive.

-Yet this API doesn't exist.??
-No matter.??
+Yet this API doesn't exist.
+No matter.
 We can quickly fix this problem with a couple of extension methods.